stevelatif/aya_discovery/xdp_pass/README.md

 -   bounds or alignment violations
 -   unreachable instructions

-There are other restrictions, consult the documenation
+There are other restrictions, consult the documenation for more details

 If you have worked with rust code with cargo before, you will have cycled through iterations of